 - Advisory Committee on Releases to the Environment (limited role in advising on invasive non-native species).

-- Animal and Plant Health Agency (advises on invasive non-native species policy and management).
-Note: remit extends to England, Scotland & Wales in regards to the development of The Great Britain Invasive Non-Native Species Strategy.
+- Animal and Plant Health Agency (advises and acts on invasive non-native species and other animal, plant and bee health policy and management).
+Note: remit extends to England, Scotland & Wales in regards to matters such as the development of The Great Britain Invasive Non-Native Species Strategy.

 - Environment Agency (regulator of environmental pollutants and management of freshwater environment).

-- Forestry Commission England (forestry regulator with wider responsibilities to promote sustainable forestry).
+- Forestry Commission (non-ministerial department.
+Forestry regulator with wider responsibilities to expand and promote sustainable forestry).

-- Forestry England (management of the public forest estate).
+- Forestry England (management of the public forest estate in England).

 - Marine Management Organisation (regulation of human activities in the marine environment).